Stories

 —A student

-Girls at a residential school for girls facing many social challenges loved the Caring Coin and its message “You are never alone” as they knew what it was like to feel alone.
-Initially, they shared the coins with other girls in the school.
-They then asked other girls in the school to join with them to sign Me to You cards for coins for the father of one of the girls to share with his unit in Iraq.
-The girls felt so good doing this that they wanted to share the coins with others who are facing challenges similar to themselves.
-They participated in assembling the Caring Coins that were sent the troops, veterans, people in hospices, hospitals and other youths around the world.
-This has empowered the girls to reach out to others.
+Having faced many social challenges themselves, students at a residential school for girls found that they related deeply to the Caring Coin and its message.
+Initially, they shared the coins with other girls in the school, then got together to sign “Me to You” cards for the father of one of the girls to share with his unit in Iraq.
+They felt so empowered by this experience, that many pitched in to prepare Caring Coins that were sent to the troops, veterans, hospice patients, hospitals, and other youths around the world.

 Students shared Caring Coins with the Homeless